 That was very much the message that Mishima says he gave to the WPI program committee in what would be his last formal meeting with them.
 He said that ELSI should have the opportunity to grow and become an indispensable part of Tokyo Tech.

-Under WPI rules, each of the nine institutes that have been established receives the 10-year guarantee of substantial support, and an opportunity to convince the WPI that their funding should be continued.
+Under WPI rules, each of the nine institutes that have been established in 2012 or before receives the 10-year guarantee of substantial support, and an opportunity to convince the WPI that their funding should be continued.
 So far only one WPI program --- The Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU) at the University of Tokyo - has received an extension, and the others have to depend on future funding largely from their supporting university.

-Mishima said that ELSI and Tokyo Tech will make their case to the WPI for an extension in two years, at which point there will be 2.5 years left on the initial grant.
+Mishima said that ELSI and Tokyo Tech will make their case to the WPI for an extension in 2019, at which point there will be 2.5 years left on the initial grant.
 Despite the track record of other WPI institutes, he said he sees ELSI as a good candidate for a 5-year extension.

 Clearly, one of the many factors that led to the WPI extension of University of Tokyo's Kavli IPMU is precisely that the Kavli Foundation came in as a partner.
 Securing outside contributions is one of the criteria used to determine whether the WPI will continue with its own funding of the institutes it selected.

-The future of ELSI will also depend to some extent on the enthusiasm that his successor, Kazuya Masu. shows for the institute.
+The future of ELSI will also depend to some extent on the enthusiasm that his successor, Kazuya Masu, shows for the institute.

 Mishima said at the time that a basic commitment to ELSI already exists, and that he expects that any successor will want to continue it - something that Masu echoed during the renaming of Mishima Hall.
 But beyond a commitment to continuing the institute - which was a WPI initial requirement - Mishima wants ELSI to grow, to expand.